 Obtaining an accurate history of the onset of symptoms is important as they can explain the etiology of the CCFs.
 Traumatic high flow, direct fistulas occur more acutely.

-The classical triad of symptoms of proptosis, ocular bruit and chemosis are common, but symptoms such as visual disturbances, orbital pain, and cranial nerve deficits can also be present.
-Indirect, low-flow fistulas can be difficult to diagnose based on the history as they present more insidiously depending on the flow rate and can present in a relapsing and remitting manner.
+The classical triad of symptoms of proptosis, ocular bruit, and chemosis are common, but symptoms such as visual disturbances, orbital pain, and cranial nerve deficits can also be present.
+Indirect, low-flow fistulas can be difficult to diagnose based on history as they present more insidiously depending on the flow rate and can present in a relapsing and remitting manner.

 Diagnostic tests and imaging for a CCF depend on the acuity of the symptoms and whether the patient presents to the emergency room or the clinic.

 Various options are available for the management of CCFs depending on the flow rate.
 The goal is to achieve complete occlusion of the fistula while preserving normal ICA flow.

 Clinical examination, accurate history, and relevant investigations will yield the correct diagnosis.